-Elsewhere, ordinary people expressed admiration and respect for the achievements of Nobel peace laureate Mandela, who died on Thursday after a prolonged battle with a lung infection.
+Elsewhere, ordinary people expressed admiration and respect for the achievements of the Nobel peace laureate, who died on Thursday after a prolonged battle with a lung infection.

 "I am old enough to remember a time during apartheid when white people and black people could not play sports at the same place," said 36-year-old Indian banker Eldon Pillay, playing cricket at Johannesburg's Old Edwardians sports ground, which would once have been "whites only".

-"I never could have dreamt of playing cricket at a place like this," said Pillay, wearing a black armband along with his team-mates.
+"I never could have dreamt of playing cricket at a place like this," Pillay, like his team-mates wearing a black armband, told Reuters.